joshua-zingale/masters-project/report/report.md

 Each segment is then stored into a Postgres^[[https://github.com/postgres/postgres](https://github.com/postgres/postgres)] database with both its textual and vector representation.
 The vector is stored using the `pgvector`^[[https://github.com/pgvector/pgvector](https://github.com/pgvector/pgvector)] extension's `VECTOR` type, which allows for efficient vector similarity queries.

-Whenever a user sends a message to the AI Tutor, the following happens:
+Whenever a user sends a message to the AI Tutor, the following steps are taken.

 1. The user's message is embedded into a vector with the same embedding model as was used for the documents.
 2. The textual segments with the top-8 most similar vector embeddings to the user's message are retrieved from the database.